 You might’ve hiked the usual suspects near you (we love Palisades Interstate Park in Alpine and Stairway to Heaven in Vernon), but have you crossed a national or state park off your list yet?
 Start with Gateway National Recreation Area in Highlands, which will take you to the beaches of Sandy Hook, a historic lighthouse and tons of fishing spots.
 History buffs and STEM kids will have a blast at Thomas Edison National Historical Park in West Orange, where they’ll get to see his lab complex, film studio and inventions.
 As for state parks, head to Allaire in Wall Twp. to get a taste of the 19th-century iron industry; Island Beach State Park in Seaside Park for clean, empty white sands and an ocean view; or Jenny Jump State Forest in Hope for canoeing, picnicking and boating.
 The Cape May Lighthouse has 199 steps to the top, and you can visit the nature center/museum next door for some sea-level learning within Cape May Point State Park.

 From private stables to recreational rides, there are tons of ways the kids can try their luck in the saddle.
-Lord Stirling Stable in Basking Ridge has currently put pony parties, group trail rides and lead line rides on pause but you can join up for their free Saturday “Dog Walk” along the equestrian trails (there’s no fee and dogs are not required!).
-Morristown’s Seaton Hackney Stables is home to ring camps, trail rides and private lessons.
-If you’re experienced, take on an unguided ride on the open trail at Silver Bit & Spur Farm in Whitehouse Station.
-Rocking Horse Rehab at the Essex Equestrian Center in West Orange provides services for individuals with disabilities.
+Morristown’s Seaton Hackney Stables is home to ring camps, trail rides and private lessons or take a guided ride on the open trail at Silver Bit & Spur Farm in Whitehouse Station.
+Rocking Horse Rehab has relocated to Lord Stirling Stables in Basking Ridge, and provides services for individuals with disabilities.
+Von Thun’s Equestrian division in Washington Twp. includes riding lessons, leasing and barn time.
+Rockin’ J Ranch in Egg Harbor City offers western-style horseback riding lessons, plus group trail rides, cow roping, barrel running and a small animal farm.

 Time to hit the coasters, ride the carousel and more at nearby thrill parks.
-Six Flags Great Adventure in Jackson has your daredevil faves like Nitro, Kingda Ka and the Jersey Devil Coaster – plus the addition of THE FLASH this year as part of the 50th anniversary celebration.
-Hurricane Harbor added new slides and attractions last year, and will have updated areas this year, too.
-Dates for luxury glamping within Six Flags’ Wild Safari are open for reservations.
+Six Flags Great Adventure Resort in Jackson has your daredevil faves like Nitro, the Jersey Devil Coaster, and the newly debuted THE FLASH: Vertical Velocity.
+Hurricane Harbor will open in late May, for when you want to cool off on water slides.
+You can go through the safari via an off-road adventure, or stay the night by booking a luxury glamping stay inside the Wild Safari.
 Mountain Creek in Vernon boasts a mountain coaster, ropes course and golf during the spring, not to mention an epic water park over the summer.
 For the youngest of your squad, Land of Make Believe in Hope is set to open Memorial Day weekend.
 Think a pirate ship, wading pool, jumbo carousel and more.
+Your littles will see their favorite nighttime stories come to life at Storybook Land through a series of kiddie rides and attractions.

 Make a Splash on the Open Water

 Calling all thrill seekers!
 Nothing beats white water rafting, tubing or kayaking down the Delaware River.
 Hit the rapids with the fam for two to four hours, then settle in for a picnic lunch.
 Tubing trips are a great choice if you want to skip all that paddling; hit the water then stay the night at Delaware River Family Campground in Columbia.
 Want to keep your distance from the water?
 Head down the shore to whale and dolphin watch before peak season hits.
-Try Miss Avalon Dolphin and Nature Cruises in Avalon, or a 12-hour excursion with Utsch’s Marina Cape May.
+Try Miss Avalon Dolphin and Nature Cruises in Avalon (starting in June), or a day cruise to see dolphins and whales aboard a Cape May Whale Watcher yacht.
+You can also chase waterfalls, donning water-resistant shoes and a camera.

-There are lots of great outdoor concerts at a venue like MetLife Stadium or PNC Bank Arts Center or your town’s waterfront park.
-Or check the schedule for a huge music festival, like Sea.Hear.Now or Barefoot Country.
+There are lots of outdoor concerts at a venue like MetLife Stadium or PNC Bank Arts Center or your town’s waterfront park.
+Or check the schedule for a huge music festival, like Sea.Hear.Now (coming in September – but tickets sell out super quickly) or Wildwood’s Barefoot Country Music Festival.
 Towns are starting to announce their PorchFest plans, where you go from house to house listening to different musicians.
 If you prefer movies to music, bring a lawn chair or blanket and a cooler filled with snacks and you’ll have an enjoyable evening watching an outdoor movie.
 Find a drive-in theater for some nostalgic fun.

-Go on an ice cream crawl this spring, starting with Ice Cream Charlie’s in Rutherford which scoops flavors like cannoli, frozen hot chocolate and Rice Krispy.
-Hoffman’s Ice Cream is a Jersey institution, serving up sweets in multiple locations including Point Pleasant Beach, Spring Lake and Long Branch (be sure to try Jersey Monkey, a mix of banana ice cream, peanut butter and chocolate chips).
+Go on an ice cream crawl this spring, starting with Ice Cream Charlie’s in Rutherford which scoops favorites like cannoli, frozen hot chocolate and Rice Krispy; and new flavors including caramel Kit Kat and Dubai chocolate.
+Hoffman’s Ice Cream is a Jersey institution, serving up sweets in Point Pleasant Beach and Spring Lake (be sure to try Jersey Monkey, a mix of banana ice cream, peanut butter and chocolate chips).
 Applegate Farm in Montclair is also a crowd fave, housed in an 1848 farmhouse, where they made Columbian coffee or white pistachio.
 Magic Fountain in Summit is a local favorite, offering everything from homemade specialty floats to custom cakes to top hats.
 The Bent Spoon in Princeton doles out artisanal scoops, not to mention gourmet hot chocolate, house marshmallows and baked goods.
 Jersey Freeze in Freehold, and at Bell Works in Holmdel, boast a full Jersey-inspired food menu in addition to homemade chipwiches, ice cream cakes, cupcakes and pies.
 Wait in line for Torico Ice Cream in Jersey City and you won’t be disappointed by the cases of ice cream, pies, cakes, sandwich cookies and sundae kits that surround you.

 Read More: